Why is workforce planning important? Because employees are the foundation upon which every successful company is built.

 A successful strategic plan looks at your current business needs and your future requirements so your company can avoid potential and unexpected problems, saving time and money in the long run.
 This includes unexpected absences and resignations – the average time to fill an open position is 42 days.
 Workforce planning can help minimize this time and help you end up with a better outcome, like an employee with the right skills who remains employed in the long term.

-List Of Strategic Workforce Planning Documents
+Examples Of Workforce Planning Documents

 Several documents can support your company’s workforce planning, including:

 Onboarding is training, but also so much more.
 It’s an opportunity to make a great first impression and has been shown to help employee retention.
-A great onboarding document is not just helpful for new employees but it’s also essential for the company as a whole.
+A great onboarding document is not just helpful for hiring new employees but it’s also essential for the company as a whole.

 HR and leadership expert Tim Reitsma recommends the following essential items that a manager should include in an onboarding plan: